The Dogs of War (film): Release

-Home media

-The Dogs of War was released to DVD by MGM Home Video on 20 November 2001 as a Region 1 widescreen DVD and later on by Twilight Time (under license from MGM) as a multiregion widescreen Blu-ray DVD.
-It is also available to buy on VUDU's (Fandango) streaming platform.
+The Dogs of War had its world premiere at the Odeon Leicester Square in London on 17 December 1980 before opening to the public the following day.
+It was released to DVD by MGM Home Video on 20 November 2001 as a Region 1 widescreen DVD and later on by Twilight Time (under license from MGM) as a multi-region Blu-ray disc.

-As of November 2022 the film is available for free viewing on Freevee.
+Norman Jewison wrote in his memoirs:

+The Dogs of War is one film I would rather have directed than produced, but I was proud to be associated with it in any capacity.
+It had modest success in North America but was well received in Europe, where there is more interest in African politics and a better understanding of the underside of corporate power in poor countries.

 Reception

-Critical response

-On Rotten Tomatoes, the film holds a rating of 67% from 18 reviews.
+On Rotten Tomatoes, the film holds a rating of 70% from 20 reviews.